Looking for a Nice Town on a

 The rock formations go back millions of years and teachers bring their students to Kingsland to study them.

-Dining in Kingsland:
+Wildlife and Birds in Kingsland:

 Links to neighboring towns' web pages: